 Let glycerin-dipped leaves dry on paper towels.
 Leaf (sorry, leave) them to dry for at least 1 and up to 3 hours.

-Frame them just as they are, secured to a piece of matboard with a few dots of hot glue (above) or...
+- Frame them just as they are, secured to a piece of matboard with a few dots of hot glue (above) or...

 - Make fall leaf crowns (via Clickin Moms)

-Use them at place settings.
+- Use them as place settings.
 I micro-punched a few pieces of nice cardstock to slip the stems through (above)—which could also be the start of some very cool stationery—but you can also tie their stems together in little leaf bouquets (below), even if you didn't decide to press them flat!

 What do you do with pressed leaves?
 Let us know your craft ideas in the comments!